-Sykes Cottages Group acknowledges that businesses should no longer just focus on creating profits for its shareholders and property owners but should also focus on having a positive impact on the world around us.
-Sykes Cottages Group pledges to plant 1,000,000 trees by 2024, make 100% of its staff available for volunteering each year, take 1,000 families on holidays each year who would not normally be able to do so and become carbon neutral by 2024.
+The Forge Holiday Group acknowledges that businesses should no longer just focus on creating profits for its shareholders and property owners, but should also focus on having a positive impact on the world around us.
+The Group pledged to become carbon neutral by 2050, work with at least 20 biodiversity projects during 2023 so help to protect landscapes and local wildlife, make 100% of the team available for 2 days volunteering each year, and take 100 disadvantaged families on holiday during 2023.